HyagoOliveira/FluxEvaluationProject/README.md

 I created 3 main scripts which encapsulate only one main functionality:

 1. [PlayerInputHandler][17]: use the new Input System to receive and process the inputs, forwarding them into `PlayerMotor` actions.
-2. [PlayerMotor][18]: updates the physics (using a local CharacterController) and the `PlayerAnimator` according with the received inputs.
+2. [PlayerMotor][18]: updates the physics (using a local `CharacterController`) and the `PlayerAnimator` according with the received inputs.
 3. [PlayerAnimator][19]: deal only with the Player animations inside the AnimationController asset.

-With those scripts, it become easy to change or add new features since each one does only one thing alone, as the Single Responsibility Principle (from SOLID) advise us.
+With those scripts, it was easy to change or add new features since each one does only one thing alone, as the Single Responsibility Principle (from SOLID) advise us.

 ## Double Jump